5 Tips for an Easy End of the School Year

 Looking for no-prep activities to fill the summer hours?
 I love using worksheets that are easy to print and go!
 Here are a few I have:

 Do you get reimbursed for the materials that you buy for your classroom?
 All the lamination, velcro, and dry-erase markers you might have spent your own money on.
 If so, it’s time to make sure that you have compiled all the receipts and you’ve been compensated.
-Not every district will do this, or they may only do it for a certain amount, but if you are lucky you should be sure to use it.
+Not every district will do this.
+Some may only do it for a certain amount.
+If you are lucky, you should be sure to use it.

 Do you get reimbursed for college classes or training you paid to attend?
 Make sure you are getting that information into your school’s business department.
 They will get you back the money you invested to grow professionally that you are owed.
 Check your teacher contract to see if this is something you can take advantage of.

-Another great idea is if you get a budget for your classroom spend all that money.
+Another great idea is to spend all that money if you get a budget for your classroom.
 Don’t let the dollars you receive go to waste.
-Even if you use an idea you have for the next year to get supplies now.
+Even if you use an idea you have for the next year, get supplies now.

-Did you get gift cards from parents that showed you appreciation during the holidays or teacher appreciation week?
+Did you get gift cards from parents who showed you appreciation during the holidays or Teacher Appreciation Week?
 You can look for ways to spend this money to better your classroom for next year.
 Whether it’s getting a new carpet for your morning meetings or buying new caddies for your supply stations.

 Special education teachers are constantly working on documents for their students.
 There are IEPs, FBAs, BIPs, NOREPs, Re-evaluations, and so much more!
-The last thing that you want to do at the end of the year is forgetting to complete a document.
+The last thing that you want to do at the end of the school year is forget to complete a document.
 Another thing not to forget is to revise an IEP for the upcoming school year.
-It can cause stress on you next year, the new teachers the student may work with, the family, and the student also.
+It can cause stress on you next year, the new teachers the student may work with, the family, and the student.

 Sometimes, we have last-minute conversations with families who want to make a change to an IEP for the upcoming year.
 This could be based on moving to a new school, building, or program.
 Make sure that you have those documents ready to work for students to meet their needs before you pack your classroom up for the year.